-The Name attribute is a structure (see Table 34) used to identify and locate the object, assigned by the client, and that humans are able to interpret.
+500 501 The Name attribute is a structure (see Table 34) used to identify and locate the object.
+This attribute is assigned by the client, and the Name Value is intended to be in a form that humans are able to interpret.
 The key management system MAY specify rules by which the client creates valid names.
 Clients are informed of such rules by a mechanism that is not specified by this standard.
 Names SHALL be unique within a given key management domain, but are not REQUIRED to be globally unique.